justfeelix/justfeelix/README.md

 ---

-I like building things — from raw data to a working, deployed model — and making the results easy to understand :-)
+I like building things; from raw data to a working, deployed model and making the results easy to understand :-)

 **Currently building**